Drug and Alcohol Rehab in Essex

 Focus is on clarity around people, issues, and your life so that you can identify what has added to your behaviours and how you can identify behaviour patterns and change triggers.
 In the afternoon, you would eat a healthy lunch and then start into therapy sessions.

 There are many types of therapy including group, individual, cognitive behavioural, specialised sessions, and family therapy.
-There may also be specialty therapy sessions such as biofeedback, dance therapy, art or music therapy, exercise programs, neurofeedback, or equine therapy.
+There may also be speciality therapy sessions such as biofeedback, dance therapy, art or music therapy, exercise programs, neurofeedback, or equine therapy.

 How Long Will I Spend In Rehab?